kingojs/kingo/README.md

 });
 ```

-Finally, execute the script as any other NodeJS file.
+Finally, execute the script as a normal NodeJS file.

 ```
 node main.js